PrezBala/ProjectTwo-Quiz/README.md

 + Font Awesome - All icons (Social icons) were taken from Font Awesome
 + Git, Github & Gitpod - Used to continuously develop and deploy the incremental versions of the application.
 + Mockup - Assisted in creation of wireframe mockups.
++ PicResize - Assisted in adjusting size of images.

 [Back to Table of Contents](https://github.com/PrezBala/ProjectTwo-Quiz#table-of-contents)